-RECOMMENDED: Full guide to Chinatown, New York
+RECOMMENDED: Full neighborhood guide to Chinatown NYC

-Over the years, New York Noodle Town has proved that it can deliver on the promise of its name.
-Choose from panfried selections (boiled angel-hair noodles that are lightly fried for a crunchy-soft texture) or softer preparations (served floating in flavorful chicken broth); they can be ordered with roasted pork, duck, chicken or ribs.
+Over the years, Great N.Y.
+Noodletown has proved that it can deliver on the promise of its name.
+Choose from panfried selections (boiled angel-hair noodles that are lightly fried for a crunchy-soft texture) or softer preparations (served floating in a flavorful chicken broth); they can be ordered with roasted pork, duck, chicken or ribs.
 Suckling pig is also a treat, but the supply usually runs out by 8pm.
 In a signature combination, Chinese flowering chives are sautéed with duck, scallops, fish or squid.
-The chives lose their pungency and sweeten in the flash of heat, making them a great accompaniment to delicate fowl or seafood.
+The chives lose their pungency and sweeten in the flash of heat, making them a great accompaniment for delicate fowl or seafood.

 From the outside, this might look like an old-school slice of Chinatown, but this “New Age” Mexican boite from El Rey’s Gerardo Gonzalez is as strong a sign as any where the neighborhood is headed.
 Located in the former home of Winnie’s karaoke bar (with the retro sign to prove it), the restaurant hits all the tell-tale signs of the neighborhood’s newest incarnation.
 There’s the mustard banquettes, the on-trend ceramics and a light, produce-focused menu that’s designed, down to the cocktails, to be mixed, matched and shared.
 Let the carnitas, which come dosed in three sizes (“single,” “lovers” and “familia”), lead the way.